jhpyle/docassemble/_docs/config.md

   defined then the user is redirected to
 * A list of available interviews, if [`dispatch`] is set up, but if not then the user is redirected to
-* A factory default interview.
+* A factory default interview (`docassemble.base:data/questions/default-interview.yml`).

 If you want the user to be directed to some other URL, you can define the `root redirect url` directive: